Wabinab/xenoblade-chronicles-2/src/13_mor_ardain.md

 "With Pyra?
 Of course."

-And she switched immediately, Pyra continued, "Our memories are shared, so it doesn't matter that much who takes control."
+And she immediately switched to show it to her, Pyra continued, "Our memories are shared, so it doesn't matter that much who takes control."
 And Mythra came out again.

 Nia was impressed, "**Huh!** Sounds pretty handy!"

 Suddenly, the inn shook, alerted all of them.
-They were dashing for the boy's dorm, Nia wondered, "Hey, what the hell was that?!"
+They dashed quickly to the boys' dorm, and Nia wondered, "Hey, what the hell was that?!"

-Rex, Tora, and Gramps were looking out the window in search of its source, while Dromarch answered, "I cannot say.
+Rex, Tora, and Gramps were looking out the window in search of its source, while Dromarch answered them, "I cannot say.
 It sounds like some kind of disturbance..."

 Rex suggested, "Let's find out. **Come on!** Huh?"
-Just saw Mythra back there.
+Just realized it was Mythra there.

-"What's that look for?"
+"What's that look for?" she asked, tsunderely.

 "Oh, I was just... surprised to see you..."